akonstodata/md_county_covid/README.md

 ![](https://github.com/akonstodata/md_county_covid/blob/master/results/MD_COVID_types.png)

-The CFR for ethnicity seems to be suspiciously high for Asian, White(NH), and low for Hispanic.
-It's possible that the individuals in the 'Data not available' classification may fall into the above categories, and thus alter the CFR.
+<sub>The CFR for ethnicity seems to be suspiciously high for Asian, White(NH), and low for Hispanic.
+It's possible that the individuals in the 'Data not available' classification may fall into the above categories, and thus alter the CFR.</sub>

 MARYLAND: Montgomery and Prince George's Counties
 ------------